Coupling Deep Learning with Full Waveform Inversion: Computational implementation

 This is done by a minimization algorithm that minimizes a combined $\ell^1$-$\ell^2$ loss function with the $\ell^1$ loss for the encoder-decoder substructure while $\ell^2$ for the encoder-predictor substructure.
 More precisely, we train the network by solving

-While the $\ell^1$ loss for the encoder-decoder substructure is standard in the learning literature, the second part of the loss function is simply what we introduced in~\eqref{EQ:Learning Opt}.
+\RED{where $\|\cdot\|_{\bbM}$ denotes the Euclidean norm taken over the feature vector $\bbM$.} While the $\ell^1$ loss for the encoder-decoder substructure is standard in the learning literature, the second part of the loss function is simply what we introduced in~\eqref{EQ:Learning Opt}.
 Once the training is performed, the approximated inverse is taken as

 Let us emphasize that the main motivation for us to adopt this autoencoder framework, instead of directly training a network for $\bff_{\wh \theta}^{-1}$, is to take advantage of the commonly observed capability of autoencoders to identify lower dimension features from high-dimensional input data.
-That is, very often, one can train the autoencoder such that the latent variable $E_\theta(\bg)$ contains most of useful information in $\bg$ but has much lower dimension than $\bg$.
+That is, very often, one can train the autoencoder such that the latent variable $E_\theta(\bg)$ contains most of the useful information in $\bg$ but has a much lower dimension than $\bg$.
 This lowers the dimension of the predictor network and therefore makes it easier to train the overall network.
 Moreover, the weighted optimization we used in the encoder-predictor substructure further stabilizes the learning process by focusing on matching the lower-frequency components of the output.